netkv/ebashs/README.md

 ## KEYBINDING ARRAYS

 Keybinding arrays match with modes.
-The array has to be associative and nammed $(code 'keys_<mode>'). $(code 'keys_def') is reserved and used as reference for other arrays, it's also reversed compared to other keybinding arrays.
+The array has to be associative and nammed `keys_<mode>`. `keys_def` is reserved and used as reference for other arrays, it's also reversed compared to other keybinding arrays.

 Keybindings are defined via hexadecimal syntax suffixed with ' 0'.
-Function @kbd field is equivalent to ${keys_def[field]} but nicer.
+Function `@kbd field` is equivalent to `${keys_def[field]}` but nicer.
 Function kbd provides Emacsy keybinding syntax.

 There is also a optionable option array possible for all keybinding arrays.
 Currently only defined option is [else] which defines what should happen if no key is matched from the keybinding.
-These arrays have to be named $(code 'key_options_<mode>').
+These arrays have to be named `key_options_<mode>`.

 ## MODES